rbuurma/rise-2017/Assignments/DRAFT_Rise_assignment_8_CS1_collab.md

 The “canon” collection contains 44 works of eighteenth- and early-nineteenth-century fiction that are taught frequently in university-level classes on the novel and fiction; we drew them from a survey of 40 recent syllabi.
 They are Pamela (1740), Tristram Shandy (1749), Evelina (1778), Robinson Crusoe (1719), Tom Jones (1749), Joseph Andrews (1742), Oroonoko, or The Royal Slave (1688), Moll Flanders (1722), Northanger Abbey (1817), Shamela (1741), Clarissa (1748), The Castle of Otranto (1764), Emma (1815), Roxana (1724), The Female Quixote (1752), The Monk (1796), Fantomina: or, Love in a Maze (1724), The Man of Feeling (1771), A Sicilian Romance (1790), A Sentimental Journey (1768), Humphry Clinker (1771), Gulliver’s Travels (1726), Candide (1759), Castle Rackrent (1800), Mansfield Park (1814), The Fair Jilt (1688), Pilgrim's Progress (1678), The Mysteries of Udolpho (1794), Pride and Prejudice (1813), Les Liaisons Dangereuses (1782), The Princesse de Clèves (1678), Sense and Sensibility (1811), A Simple Story (1791), The Romance of the Forest (1791), Anti-Pamela (1741), Don Quixote (1615), Jane Eyre (1847), The History of Pompey the Little (1750), Belinda (1801), Roderick Random (1748), The History of Rasselas (1759), The Italian (1797), Waverley (1814).
 (Love in Excess (1719) is on this list but not included because of the lack of a readily available machine-readable text.)

 Archive
-We have two corpora that stand in for the “archive” or - to use the words of Margaret Cohen - “the great unread” (“Narratology in the Archive of Literature,” 61) - all of those books that were published and (possibly) read at one time but which have not been .
+We have two corpora that stand in for the “archive” or - to use the words of Margaret Cohen - “the great unread” (“Narratology in the Archive of Literature,” 61) - all of those books that were published and (possibly) read at one time but which have not been read much since.
 Our first “archive” corpus is CHAWTON,  a collection of 75 novels drawn from the Chawton House Library’s Novels Online project, which contains little-known novels written (primarily) by women and published during the eighteenth and early nineteenth centuries.

 A alternate model for “archive” is SINGERMENDENHALL.
 This corpus contains seventy-five rare works of eighteenth-century fiction drawn from the Singer-Mendenhall collection at the University of Pennsylvania.

+### How to run the CS21 "more distinctive words" program [fill this in]

+Our friends in CS21 have written a program that will help us do this.
+We will walk through the program in class so that you have a basic idea of how it implements the “most distinctive word” calculation.
+[Rich, can you add a brief explanation or  narrative version of the pseudocode?]

+We will be running this program - written in the programming language Python - from the command line via your Terminal.
+The command line is simply a different way of interacting with the files and programs on your computer.

+[add command line image]

+1. All of the commands you

-### Questions
+### Questions and Interpretation

+Creating lists of "most distinctive words" is the end of work of the CS21 class, but the beginning of our work in this ENGL035 assignment.

 Spend some time